Monday, January 26 classes will be virtual. University offices will operate virtually for non-essential personnel.

 Applying for Current or Future GA Positions:

-Complete an online application, then submit a letter of interest, resume, and names, addresses and phone numbers of three references to positions@francis.edu.
+Complete an online application, then submit a letter of interest, resume, and names, addresses and phone numbers of three references to: positions@francis.edu.

 Saint Francis University is committed to diversity of students, staff, and faculty and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
 AA/EOE.